We are improving UW by forming our union

 UW advising staff are joining the ranks of already-unionized workers

 The University of Washington has a long history of unionized employees, and thousands of UW employees are represented by a union.
+Here are some of the reasons why Advising staff have decided to organize too!

 UW Academic Adviser